MirkoZETA/FlexNetSim-API/README.md

 # Flex Net Sim Backend API

 Flask-based backend API for integrating the FlexNetSim C++ library, powering the web application deployed at [www.in-progress.com](www.in-progress.com).
-This unofficial API facilitates seamless interaction between the simulation engine and the web interface.
+While unofficial, it serves as a bridge between the simulation engine and the web interface.

 ## Prerequisites